 You can see that search includes a lot.
 Not just finding the doc you need, but if you explored a little you would find what PII is there, but also who is reading your documents or who contributed the most to that document.

 So we found something in a file with one search term.
 That is handy in fact but what else is possible?
 Lets make sure we are logged in as the admin and at a search screen.
 BTW, what we are going to do here is good for both admins and end users.

 - If we click once on the search bar, but not type anything we will see something like below.
 What we see is different search parameters.

-- When we just type something and hit return it is of the search parameter type of Keyword.
-You could also select Keyword and type your search term into it.
+- When we just type something and hit return it is of the search parameter type of Content.
+You could also select Content and type your search term into it.